keploy/keploy/README.md

     <img src=".github/docs.svg" /></a></p>

 ## 🎤 Introducing Keploy 🐰
 Keploy is a **developer-centric** backend testing tool.
-It makes **backend tests with built-in-mocks**, faster than unit tests, from user traffic, making it **easy-to-use, powerful and extensible**. 🛠
+It makes **backend tests with built-in-mocks**, faster than unit tests, from user traffic, making it **easy to use, powerful, and extensible**. 🛠

 Ready for the magic?
 Here are Keploy's core features:

-- ♻️ **Combined Test Coverage:** Merge your Keploy Tests with your fave testing libraries(junit, go-test, py-test, jest) to see a combined test-coverage.
+- ♻️ **Combined Test Coverage:** Merge your Keploy Tests with your fave testing libraries(JUnit, go-test, py-test, jest) to see a combined test coverage.

-- 🤖 **EBPF Instrumentation:** Keploy uses EBPF like a secret sauce to make integration code-less, language agnostic, and oh-so-lightweight.
+- 🤖 **EBPF Instrumentation:** Keploy uses EBPF like a secret sauce to make integration code-less, language-agnostic, and oh-so-lightweight.

 - 🌐 **CI/CD Integration:** Run tests with mocks anywhere you like—locally on the CLI, in your CI pipeline, or even across a Kubernetes cluster.
 It's testing wherever you want it!